Aaron Herrera (footballer): D.C. United

 On 12 December 2023, D.C.
 United acquired Herrera from CF Montréal in exchange for Brazilian defender Ruan and $500,000 in 2024 General Allocation Money.
 During his maiden season with the club, Herrera was named to the 2024 MLS All-Star Team.
+On 1 June 2026, former Real Salt Lake player Jeff Dewsnup sued the club after alleging former teammates, including Herrera, hazed him in the shower and lockeroom.
+Herrera was waived by D.C.
+United on 10 June 2026.

 International career

 United States

 Internationally, Herrera had represented the United States U20s.
 In January 2021, Herrera made one appearance for the senior United States in a 7–0 friendly win over Trinidad and Tobago.

 He was named to the final 20-player United States under-23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.

 Guatemala

 In June 2023, Herrera was named to Guatemala's preliminary squad ahead of the 2023 CONCACAF Gold Cup.
 He made his Guatemala debut on 15 June in a friendly match against Costa Rica.

 In the 2025 CONCACAF Gold Cup quarter finals against Canada, Herrera was a critical player in Guatemala's penalty kicks victory, completing a goal-line clearance and scoring in the penalty shootout against Dayne St. Clair – marking Guatemala's first appearance in the Gold Cup semi-finals since 1996.